mcidclan/cloud-of-voxels/README.md

 cloud-of-voxels
 ===============
 ```
-This is a basic Voxels to Pixels rendering (voxel rasterizer) project, using a
+This is a basic CPU side Voxels to Pixels rendering (voxel raycaster) project,
-CPU Ray Tracing process over an Octree.
-For each Pixel a Ray is generated, and
+using a process over an Octree to accelerate the ray.
+For each Pixel a Ray is
-goes through the Octree searching for the first Voxel on its path.
-When the Ray
+generated, and goes through the Octree searching for the first Voxel on its path.
-hits the Voxel, the corresponding Pixel is drawn to the screen.
+When the Ray hits the Voxel, the corresponding Pixel is drawn to the screen.

 By default the octree size is set to 256.
 That size is also the maximun size your
 object could have with this configuration.
 You need Blender 2.78c to export your